swiftlang/swift-evolution/proposals/0403-swiftpm-mixed-language-targets.md

 // This declaration is either copied from the custom module map or generated
 // via the rules from SE-0038.
 module MixedTarget {
-    umbrella header "MixedTarget.h"
+    umbrella header "/Users/crusty/Developer/MixedTarget/Sources/MixedTarget/include/MixedTarget.h"
     export *
 }
-// This is added on by the package manager. module MixedTarget.Swift {
+// This is added on by the package manager as part of this proposal. module MixedTarget.Swift {
     header "MixedTarget-Swift.h"
     requires objc